 Students awarded student employment through the financial aid process can only work from July 1 until the beginning of the fall term if they are enrolled for fall term AND they have completed their financial aid file for the coming year, show need and have been awarded student employment for the coming year.
-New Student Employment Authorizations or Regular Fund (910) Confirmation forms MUST be completed prior to the first payroll period of the new fiscal year for any students working after July 1.
+New student employment forms MUST be completed prior to the first payroll period of the new fiscal year for any students working after July 1.